Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 that would match a specific taxonomy.
 For example, scientific disciplines are an established way of tagging documents--- some are in physics, others in chemistry, engineering, or computer science.
-If a user retrieves four Wikipedia pages on "Physics," "Chemistry," "Engineering," and "Computer Science," they can be further mapped to a given set of scientific documents to label and classify them, such as a corpus of award abstracts from the US National Science Foundation.
+If a user retrieves four Wikipedia pages on "Physics", "Chemistry", "Engineering", and "Computer Science", they can be further mapped to a given set of scientific documents to label and classify them, such as a corpus of award abstracts from the US National Science Foundation.